mwinters-stuff/Adafruit-GFX-mbed-fork/README.md

 Important note about bug fixes: do not put in PRs for the core graphics class here, only mbed and display specific fixes will be applied.
 Instead apply any changes to the core and then we'll re-pull the change here.

-# Useful Resources

-- Image2Code: This is a handy Java GUI utility to convert a BMP file into the array code necessary to display the image with the drawBitmap function.
-Check out the code at ehubin's GitHub repository: https://github.com/ehubin/Adafruit-GFX-Library/tree/master/Img2Code
+# Bitmaps and fonts with the library

-- drawXBitmap function: You can use the GIMP photo editor to save a .xbm file and use the array saved in the file to draw a bitmap with the drawXBitmap function.
-See the pull request here for more details: https://github.com/adafruit/Adafruit-GFX-Library/pull/31
+- With TcMenu Designer you can now export and even create bitmaps suitable for use with this library.
+You can use the GIMP photo editor to save a .xbm file and use the array saved in the file to draw a bitmap with the drawXBitmap function.
+See the main tcMenu repo to download.
 - 'Fonts' folder contains bitmap fonts for use with recent (1.1 and later) Adafruit_GFX.
 To use a font in your Arduino sketch, \#include the corresponding .h file and pass address of GFXfont struct to setFont().
-Pass NULL to revert to 'classic' fixed-space bitmap font.

-- 'fontconvert' folder contains a command-line tool for converting TTF fonts to Adafruit_GFX header format.

----

-### Roadmap

-The PRIME DIRECTIVE is to maintain backward compatibility with existing Arduino sketches -- many are hosted elsewhere and don't track changes here, some are in print and can never be changed!
-This "little" library has grown organically over time and sometimes we paint ourselves into a design corner and just have to live with it or add ungainly workarounds.

-Highly unlikely to merge any changes for additional or incompatible font formats (see Prime Directive above).
-There are already two formats and the code is quite bloaty there as it is (this also creates liabilities for tools and documentation).
-If you *must* have a more sophisticated font format, consider creating a fork with the features required for your project.
-For similar reasons, also unlikely to add any more bitmap formats, it's getting messy.

-Please don't reformat code for the sake of reformatting code.
-The resulting large "visual diff" makes it impossible to untangle actual bug fixes from merely rearranged lines.
+As of 2024 you must choose a font, either TcUnicode or Ada Gfx.
+This fork now always uses the tcUnicode library for text.
+- You can use TcMenu Designer to export custom fonts, it has a font export utility.